 Provides opportunity for exploration of the field of psychology in a professional setting.
 Allows students to integrate theory and practice and engage in a team-based work environment.
-Requires completion of 45-135 clock hours under the supervision of a licensed practitioner in the field.
+Requires completion of 45-135 classroom hours under the supervision of a licensed practitioner in the field.
 Requires a special application.

-Prerequisite(s): Junior standing in Psychology minor
+Prerequisite(s): Psychology major or minor with junior standing or higher